kepetousakis/EITN_2023_NEURON_Project/README.txt

 Useful Papers:
 1. Silver, R. A. (2010).
 Neuronal arithmetic.
 Nature Reviews Neuroscience, 11(7), 474-489.
 2. Goetz, L., Roth, A., & Häusser, M. (2021).
 Active dendrites enable strong but sparse inputs to determine orientation selectivity.
 Proceedings of the National Academy of Sciences, 118(30), e2017339118.
+3. Gidon, A., & Segev, I. (2012).
+Principles governing the operation of synaptic inhibition in dendrites.
+Neuron, 75(2), 330-341.
-3. Park, J., Papoutsi, A., Ash, R. T., Marin, M. A., Poirazi, P., & Smirnakis, S. M. (2019).
+4. Park, J., Papoutsi, A., Ash, R. T., Marin, M. A., Poirazi, P., & Smirnakis, S. M. (2019).
 Contribution of apical and basal dendrites to orientation encoding in mouse V1 L2/3 pyramidal neurons.
 Nature Communications, 10(1), 1-11.

 Other Resources:
 The project presentation (included as .pdf, and also as .pptx with speaker notes included)